Lisa Demuth: 2025 speaker dispute

 In the opening session of the 94th Minnesota Legislature on January 14, 2025, only the 67 elected House Republicans attended.
 The 66 elected DFL members were absent in an effort to prevent a quorum.
 Secretary of State Steve Simon presided over the chamber and left, ruling that there was no quorum.
 Republican members proceeded to elect Demuth as Speaker of the House and continued with normal legislative business for two weeks with Demuth presiding.
 On January 24, the Minnesota Supreme Court ruled that because of the absence of a quorum, Demuth's election and all action that followed were invalid.
 On February 5, 2025, the two parties reached an agreement to end the DFL boycott of the legislative session that included making Demuth speaker.

 2026 Minnesota gubernatorial campaign

 In November 2025, Demuth announced her candidacy for the Republican nomination for the 2026 Minnesota gubernatorial election and selected attorney Ryan Wilson as her running mate.
+Demuth's campaign gained attention for its PAC's acceptance of $1.1 million in donations from billionaire Richard Uihlein, who owns the shipping business Uline.